Amanda C. Yen

 Employment & Labor Law

-Ms. Yen’s employment law practice focuses on counseling employers on all aspects of employment law, updating clients on changes in employment law, and providing advice on charges before the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.
+Ms. Yen’s employment law practice focuses on counseling employers on all aspects of employment law, updating clients on important changes in employment law, and providing advice on charges before the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.
 She has handled various employment issues, including matters involving the disclosure of trade secrets and non-compete agreements.

 Awards and Recognition